VerzatileDev/University.212CR_TeachingMaterial/Session 5/README.md

 There is already a skeleton class for importing OBJ file.
 It is Model class.
 In Solution Explorer (MS Visual Studio), double click Model.cpp and open it.
-You need to complete the CreateObject() function to add importing codes for OBJ file.
+You need to modify both header and cpp files to add importing codes for OBJ file and draw OBJ model.

 There are already two testing OBJ files in week 5 folder.
 Please download track.obj and hover.obj and put them in the project folder.